ivanursul/ivanursul/articles-categories/java.md

 summary: Write once, run anywhere(c)
 ---

-Over the past few years I realized that I spend less and less time writing code in Java and more time doing non-technical things like reading emails(sometimes it can take a lot of time for me).
+Over the past few years I realized that I spend less and less time writing code in Java and more time doing non-technical things like reading emails.

 I decided to create a separate place in my blog, where Java world will be covered, so I will start with covering basic things and will continue with more sophisticated, edge-cased articles about the Java world.

 ### <a href="#collections" name="collections"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Collections